The Letter to the Church in Thyatira

 What matters is how we finish the race

-We should notice contrast in the letters to the assemblies in Ephesos and in Thyatire.
-In His letter to the church in Ephesos Yeshua warned the Ephesians that had left their first love (Rev 2:4-5), while in the letter to the church in Thyatira He encouraged them, as for your works, the last are more than the first.
+We should notice contrast in the letters to the assemblies in Ephesus and in Thyatira.
+In His letter to the church in Ephesus Yeshua warned the Ephesians that had left their first love (Rev 2:4-5), while in the letter to the church in Thyatira He encouraged them, as for your works, the last are more than the first.

 In other words, the Ephesians started their walk in faith well, but their current condition was unacceptable.
 While in Thyatira, they brought forth more good works than at the beginning.
 From this we understand that for the Messiah how we finish the race is more important than how we have started, as the apostle did when he said,

 I have fought the good fight, I have finished the race, I have guarded the faith.
 (2Ti 4:7)